InTheRiches/wavelength/data/pages/getting-started/introduction.md

-Weight lifting, also known as resistance training, is the process of lifting, pushing, and or pulling weights and resistance devices, resulting in an increase in muscle mass and strength, along with improvements in overall physical fitness.

 # Getting Started

 Welcome to the world of weightlifting!
 Whether you're a beginner looking to enhance your physical fitness or an experienced lifter seeking to fine-tune your technique, this guide aims to provide you with a solid foundation and general information to help you on your weightlifting journey.
 In addition to understanding the technical aspects of lifting, it's essential to grasp the broader concepts that contribute to a successful and enjoyable workout experience.